moj-analytical-services/rpackage_training/README.md

 While the format of code inside a package is very similar to "normal R code", it is vital to properly reference functions that you are using from other packages.
 You must never use `library()`, `require()` or `source()` calls inside a package; instead you should use `package::function()` syntax.
-More information on why this is the case is available [here](https://r-pkgs.org/code.html#sec-code-r-landscape).
+You can read more about [properly referencing functions
+(R Packages book)](https://r-pkgs.org/code.html#sec-code-r-landscape).
 In some instances it is better to import a function from the relevant namespace (more on this later).

-Because packages like {dplyr} use "tidy evaluation" we need to make some changes to the code when including it within packages (more information [here](https://dplyr.tidyverse.org/articles/programming.html)).
+Because packages like {dplyr} use "tidy evaluation" we need to make some changes to the code when including it within packages.
+To find out more, read the [Programming with dplyr article](https://dplyr.tidyverse.org/articles/programming.html)).
 In the wrangle data function we get around the use of unquoted column names by including the `.data` "pronoun".
 For example, outside of a package context `iris |> dplyr::filter(Species == "Setosa")` is valid syntax and `Species` will be interpreted as a string (the name of a column in the data frame `iris`) via "tidy evaluation".